-Traeger Grilled Salmon Recipe with Honey Garlic Glaze
+Traeger Smoked Salmon with Honey Garlic Glaze

-Honestly, I never liked salmon much.
-I didn’t grow up eating it, and as far as fish varieties go, sockeye salmon isn’t the most neutral-tasting one out there.
-But a few years ago, I decided I wanted to learn to like it for the health benefits and to be a good example to my kids about how our tastes and preferences can always change.
+A few years ago, I decided I wanted to learn to like it for the healthy fats and to be a good example to my kids about how our tastes and preferences can always change.

 Finally, we found a recipe that changed my world: the Honey Garlic Glazed Salmon from The Chunky Chef.
-That recipe was the first time I ate an entire salmon filet.
-It is so good, and I recommend giving her recipe a try, too!

-We came up with an incredibly flavorful, sweet, garlicky Traeger salmon recipe with a touch of heat.
+We came up with an incredibly flavorful, sweet, garlicky smoked salmon recipe with a touch of heat.
 My husband and I gobbled this down…and when I say gobbled this down, I mean my husband ate three filets!
 It’s that good.

 To make this Traeger grilled salmon recipe, you need: